kmanche4675/kendrickmanchester-ai-image-generator/README.md

 ## 🌱 Future Improvements

-- Add unit tests for backend
+- Add more unit tests for backend
 - Deploy live demo
 - Add user authentication
 - Add a dark/light mode toggle for the UI